NelsonPython/autonomousQA/testLogin.md

-# Automating testing of error messages for wrong passwords
+## Automating testing error messages for wrong passwords

 **This simple script automates testing that an error message appears when a user enters the wrong password**